On uniqueness of dissipative solutions of the Camassa-Holm equation: Introduction

 The structure of the paper is the following.
 In the next section we review the framework of nonunique characteristics in the context of the Camassa-Holm equation introduced in the first part of \cite{CHGJ}.
 Section \ref{Sec_ConvLemmas} is devoted to proving some useful convergence results for dissipative weak solutions whereas in Section \ref{Sec_backward} we discuss the notion of backward solution.
 In Section \ref{Sec_crucial} we prove the key technical result on representation of dissipative solutions by means of characteristics.
 Finally, in Section \ref{Sec_MainProof} we present the construction of a semigroup of dissipative solutions from \cite{BC2} and prove Theorem \ref{th_DU}, showing that every weak dissipative solution coincides with the solution constructed by Bressan and Constantin.

-{\bf Acknowledgement.} The author would like to express his gratitude to Tomasz Cie\'slak, from the Institute of Mathematics, Polish Academy of Sciences in Warsaw, for helpful discussions regarding the paper.
+{\bf Acknowledgements.} This research was supported by the EU Grant no. 706283 VORTSHEET.
+The author would like to express his gratitude to Tomasz Cie\'slak, from the Institute of Mathematics, Polish Academy of Sciences in Warsaw, for helpful discussions regarding the paper.